How Much Does It Cost to Stage a Home for Sale?

 This is not common.
-I have seen this pricing practice on the marketplace where home stagers would charge $x.xx per square foot.
+I have seen this pricing practice on the marketplace where home stagers would charge a certain dollar amount per square foot.

-Ultimately there are a wide variety of business models out there.
-Many stagers like me choose to invest in our own warehousing and our own inventory.
-This means high overhead: we have to invest in time to learn furniture trends, visit furniture trade shows, establishes relationships with vendors, bring in employees or independent contractors for maintenance, upkeep and organization.
+Ultimately, there are a wide variety of business models out there.
+Many stagers, like me, choose to invest in our own warehousing and our own inventory.
+This means high overhead: we have to invest our time to learn furniture trends, visit furniture trade shows, establish relationships with vendors, bring in employees or independent contractors for maintenance, upkeep, and organization.
 We also have to invest in tooling, shelves, racks, packaging materials, etc. to protect and store our inventory.

-Many choose to rent furniture from furniture rental companies like Brook Furniture, CORT Furniture, etc. Yi Hsuen & I made the conscious decision of investing in our own inventory and warehouse because we feel that
+Many choose to rent furniture from furniture rental companies.
+We made the conscious decision of investing in our own inventory and warehouse because we feel that:

 a) We can offer more flexible packages to our clients.

-b) We are not at the mercy of the furniture rental companies, where we have to meet minimum rental pricing per month.
-The contract also often has a 2 or 3 months minimum.
+b) We are not at the mercy of the furniture rental companies, where we have to meet minimum rental price per month.
+The contracts also often have a 2 or 3 month minimum.

 c) We can offer more diverse inventory.
-Most rental companies only a certain number sets of furniture.
+Most rental companies only offer certain sets of furniture.
 They also often do not include bedding, lifestyle accessories, etc.

 All these business decisions impact bottom line and profit margins of the home staging business and subsequently impact how each home stager estimates the costs of home staging.
-It is up to individual home stagers to make decisions on how they want to run their business.
+It is up to the individual to make decisions on how they want to run their business.

 DO IT YOURSELF?